-We regularly advise on our country's largest and most complex infrastructure projects including advising: • Meridian on the Harapaki Wind Farm, a NZ\$395 million wind farm in Hawke's Bay which will be the country's second largest, with 41 turbines, generating 176 MW of renewable energy annually - enough
+We regularly advise on our country's largest and most complex infrastructure projects including advising:

-- to power 70,000 households. - KiwiRail's NZ\$350 million loan facility to purchase passenger and freight rail ferries as part of a NZ\$1.45 ٠ billion investment programme which will also see redevelopment of the ports in Wellington and Waitohi framework.
+- Meridian on the Harapaki Wind Farm, a NZ\$395 million wind farm in Hawke's Bay which will be the country's second largest, with 41 turbines, generating 176 MW of renewable energy annually enough to power 70,000 households. - KiwiRail's NZ\$350 million loan facility to purchase passenger and freight rail ferries as part of a NZ\$1.45 billion investment programme which will also see redevelopment of the ports in Wellington and Waitohi Picton.
+This was the first shipping loan in the world to be certified under the Climate Bonds Initiative (CBI)'s framework.